rknop/rkwebutil/README.md

 * config.py : a python config system that reads yaml files which can override each other
 * rkauth : an authentication system for webaps using web.py, SQLAlchmey, and Postgres

-To be made available under the MIT license, once I get my ducks in a row.
+rkwebutil is (c) 2023 by Robert Knop, and is available under the GNU GPL v3 (see gpl-3.0.txt).

 ---